-The Ohio products liability attorneys at Spangenberg Shibley & Liber have proven experience trying cases involving dangerous products.
-The Food and Drug Administration (FDA) is a United States government agency that is responsible for protecting the public health and welfare by ensuring that pharmaceutical drugs, medical devices, and certain other products are safe and effective.
+The attorneys at Spangenberg Shibley & Liber LLP have proven experience trying cases involving dangerous products.
+The Food and Drug Administration (FDA) is a United States government agency that is responsible for protecting public health and welfare by ensuring that pharmaceutical drugs, medical devices, and certain other products are safe and effective.
 This oversight applies to products prescribed and distributed in Ohio and throughout the U.S.

 The FDA regulates and approves human drugs, vaccines, blood products and other biologics, and medical devices after appropriate testing is completed by the manufacturer.
-In addition, the FDA also regulates most foods other than meat and poultry products, including food additives, infant formulas, dietary supplements, electronic products that give off radiation, cosmetics, feed, drugs, and devices used on animals, and tobacco products.
-All of these products have the potential to be dangerous if they do not comply with FDA regulations, or if they are approved based upon false or incomplete information, which may constitute fraud.
+In addition, the FDA also regulates most foods other than meat and poultry products (including food additives, infant formulas, and dietary supplements); electronic products that give off radiation; cosmetics; feed, drugs, and devices used on animals; and tobacco products.
+All of these products have the potential to be dangerous if they do not comply with FDA regulations or if they are approved based upon false or incomplete information, which may constitute fraud.
 There are also some products that are offered for sale without FDA approval, such as dietary supplements, which may be dangerous or cause injury.